bjoernkoehn21/rc-analysis-script-compilation/matlab-style-guideline.md

 *  variables should be named in `camelCase`,
 *  functions should be named in `camelCase`,
 *  structures should be named in `camelCase`.
+*  use the prefix n for variables indicating the number of objects, i.e. `nFiles`
+*  use the prefix i,j,k etc. for iterator variables depending on nesting level, i.e. `iFolder`, `jFile`, `kLine`
+*  minimize the use of abbreviations in names - except for those that are naturally known in the field

-Constants should be declaired first in a function, separated by an empty line from the help or following code.
+Constants should be declared first in a function, separated by an empty line from the help or following code.

 Here is a code example demonstrating the application of the naming conventions:
 ```matlab